 Unless otherwise indicated by feeding fish and natural flies I will put a Greenwell on the bob, Peter Ross on the dropper and a Bloody Butcher on the tail and take it from there ringing the changes as I move about and observe how the day develops.

 I love wild fishing, you never know what a day will offer.
-Some days the fish will be suicidal sometimes dour.
-Some lochs are full of 6 to 8 ounce fish some have fewer but bigger fish but one thing is for sure, you cannot predict what will hit, three tiddlers at once or one prize specimen.
-It’s all down to a stick, line, hook, ‘bait’, a bit of skill and Lady Luck.
+Some days the fish will be suicidal, sometimes dour.
+Some lochs are full of 6 to 8 ounce fish some have fewer fish but bigger but one thing is for sure, you cannot predict what will hit, three tiddlers at once or one prize specimen.
+I still fret about the occasions my 10 ft cane rod was snapped down into the water once on Loch Rannoch and an other time on Coldingham loch.
+My leader broke instantly.
+What size were those fish?
+I will never know, I dream.